First Moment of Hecke $L$-functions with quartic characters at the central point: Preliminaries

 It is easy to see that $\psi_a(c)$ is a ray class character $\pmod {16}$.

 We use the convention in this subsection that all sums over elements of $\mz[i]$ are restricted to elements congruent to $1 \pmod {(1+i)^3}$ and we use $\pi$ to denote a prime in $\mz[i]$.
-We also denote $\mu_{[i]}$ for the M\"obius function on $\mz[i]$.
-For any ray class character $\pmod {16}$, we let
+Also let $\mu_{[i]}$ stand for the M\"obius function on $\mz[i]$.
+For any ray class character $\pmod {16}$, we set

 For any square-free, non-unit $a \in \mz[i]$, let $\{\pi_1, \cdots, \pi_k \}$ be the set of distinct prime divisors of $a$.
 We define

 where we set the empty product to be $1$.
 As $\leg{\pi^2_2}{\pi^3_1}_4=\leg{\pi_2}{\pi_1}^2_4$ for two distinct primes $\pi_1, \pi_2$, one checks easily by induction on the number of prime divisors of $a$ that $P(a)$ is independent of the order of $\{\pi_1, \cdots, \pi_k \}$.